Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Daratumumab injection is used to treat multiple myeloma (a type of bone marrow cancer).
-It is used in patients who have received at least 3 prior treatments that did not work well, including a proteasome inhibitor and an immunomodulatory agent, or who did not respond to both a proteasome inhibitor and an immunomodulatory agent.
+Daratumumab injection is used alone or together with other medicines to treat multiple myeloma (a type of bone marrow cancer).
+It is used alone in patients who have received at least 3 prior treatments that did not work well, including a proteasome inhibitor and an immunomodulatory agent, or who did not respond to both a proteasome inhibitor and an immunomodulatory agent.

 This medicine is to be given only by or under the supervision of your doctor.